-A smart doorbell camera keeps a watchful eye on the outside of your front door, and it allows you to see who’s on the other side of your door through a smart display, even when you aren’t home through a mobile device.
-With useful features like a live video feed that streams to your smartphone, two-way audio, and timely motion detection alerts, a smart video doorbell is a viable device to add to your home security system.
+A smart doorbell camera keeps a watchful eye on the outside of your front door.
+And it allows you to see who’s on the other side of your door through a smart display, even when you aren’t home through a mobile device.
+With useful features like a live video feed that streams to your smartphone, two-way audio, and timely motion detection alerts.
+A smart video doorbell is a viable device to add to your home security system.

 Eufy Video Doorbell 2K (Wireless): Eufy also provides you with a mounting bracket that holds the doorbell camera, plus a mounting wedge in case you need to angle the camera.
 Screws and anchors are provided if you need to drill into the concrete siding.

 Ring Video Doorbell 3 (Wireless): When it comes to design, you’ll immediately notice that the third-generation device is a bit of a chunk when it comes to video doorbells.
-The Ring Video Doorbell 3 measures in at 5.1-inches tall by 2.4-inches wide and really protrudes from your door frame (or wherever you install it), sticking out like a sore thumb.
+The Ring Video Doorbell 3 measures 5.1-inches tall by 2.4-inches wide and really protrudes from your door frame (or wherever you install it), sticking out like a sore thumb.
 The faceplate comes in two colors, silver and black, so you have a little choice over how it impacts your front door’s atheistic.

 Eufy Video Doorbell 2K (Wireless): The Eufy Security Doorbell has two major components, the actual doorbell camera itself and the HomeBase that comes inside the box.

-The Security Doorbell has a fairly slim, basic-looking all-black design with a front-facing camera and a built-in microphone while the Eufy HomeBase looks like an all-white wireless router – it’s fairly plain but still a bit bulky
+The Security Doorbell has a fairly slim, basic-looking all-black design with a front-facing camera and a built-in microphone.
+While the Eufy HomeBase looks like an all-white wireless router, it’s fairly plain but still a bit bulky

 The Ring looks more trendy and fashionable, and feasible to change the faceplate by using either black or white.

 Winner: Ring Doorbell 3